Zuyuf/Zifi-Online_Node_API/README.md

 ## Auth API
 > **Route:  /api/auth**
-> This Route is used to Log In to Zifi-Online
+> This Route is used to Log In to Zifi-Online, which in return sends JWT(JsonWebToken) if Successfully Logged In
 >
 > #### POST /
 > - JSON Object in Body of request